MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 <!--
 > [!NOTE]
-> If you choose **Other (SMTP)** and are using an account that requires two-factor authentication, the password that you enter in the **Password** field must be the same that you use for your Office 365 subscription, and it must be of type **App Password**.
+> If you choose **Other (SMTP)** and are using an account that requires two-factor authentication, the password that you enter in the **Password** field must be the same that you use for your Microsoft 365 subscription, and it must be of type **App Password**.
 For more information, see [Manage app passwords for two-step verification](/azure/active-directory/user-help/multi-factor-authentication-end-user-app-passwords).

 is this still true?-->
 ## Assign Email Scenarios to Email Accounts